Raghvendra09/dataglen/README.md

 For storing data, I have used postgres database and django model has been defined in `work/models.py` file.

 For the frontend, as instructed in assingment PDF, there is one dropdown to select sensor type and there is an option to select
-`Start Date` and `End Date` if we wish to apply date range filter.Data gets updated in table and chart become visible based on filter applied in sensor type.
+`Start Date` and `End Date` if we wish to apply date range filter.
+Data gets updated in table and chart become visible based on filter applied in sensor type.

 Chart won't be visible in case of `All` is selected in sensor type dropdown.